Article originally featured at Heft, Nov. 12, 2016.

 Certain stories out there have a better time going viral than others.
 These stories are ones which tend to strike awe, anger or fear in audience readers.
 For example, a story on climate change, a more depressing or sad subject, is more likely to receive less clicks than one evoking anxiety or panic.
 As well, stories which tend to be more factual (because facts have no feelings) may have a harder time winning attention on social media.
 A story and its truthfulness do not guarantee it a viral shelf life.
 And what goes viral does not necessarily pertain to the truth.
 This theory has continued to play out this year with US Republican presidential winner Donald Trump, a man whose seemingly dodgy relationship with the truth has had no effect on his popularity.

-The world of Journalism is becoming uber-ized.
+The world of Journalism is changing drastically.
 Old school journalists are being replaced by freelancers; bloggers or vloggers, who can report news at little expense.
 This gives media organizations the leeway to cut down on pricey news expenditures.
 Costly content, like international or investigative reporting, is losing traction as more freelancers are sought after and hired with hopes of harking back to the rich profit margins of the early 2000s.
 When it comes to newspapers, broadcasters have either closed or downsized.
 In order to maintain budgets, clients are more often told to report on stories involving the weather, traffic or crime.

 Beyond professional journalism is a whole industry of “fake news”; stories which profit greatly when shared online, and often legitimize themselves under the veil of a satirical label or finely state on their website that they are for “entertainment purposes only”.